Data-driven methods to understand connection to nature in buildings to support occupant wellbeing

 At the same time, we do not have design tools that can measure the presence and amount of connection to nature in a space on a continuous scale.

-These limitations prevent building designers, owners, and users from understanding and improving the role that their built environment has on their wellbeing.
+These limitations prevent building designers, owners, and users from understanding and improving the role that their built environment has on their well-being.

 Solution